f22-6156-cc-team/listing_service/README.md

-# listing_service
+# Listing MicroService

+## Introduction

-This repo is for listing microservice for F22 6156 CC Team.
+This is a simple Flask based microservice for listing

-# How to build and run locally

-# How to deploy